-The principal species targeted in the commercial fishery are cod, herring, and sprat, which constitute about 95% of the total catch.
-Other target fish species having local economic importance are salmon, plaice, dab, brill, turbot, flounder, pikeperch, pike, perch, vendace, whitefish, turbot, eel, and sea trout.
+The principal species targeted in the commercial fishery are cod, herring, and sprat, which together constitute about 95% of the total catch.
+Other target fish species with local economic importance are salmon, plaice, dab, brill, turbot, flounder, pikeperch, pike, perch, vendace, whitefish, turbot, eel, and sea trout.

-Bottom trawls are the main gear used in Baltic demersal fisheries, while mid-water trawls are the main gear in the pelagic fisheries.
-Demersal fishing effort has substantially declined since 2004 (Figure 8).
+Bottom trawl is the main gear used in Baltic demersal fisheries, while midwater trawl is the main gear in the pelagic fisheries.